maiatoday/KotlinFlashKards-coroutines/Coroutines/Structured concurrency/3/task.md

 <div class="hint">
   CoroutineScope

-  You can give an object its own scope so that you can assiciate it with the lifecycle of the object and clear any coroutines that are started in that object.
+  You can give an object its own scope so that you can associate it with the lifecycle of the object and clear any coroutines that are started in that object.
 </div>